Set Up Your Project

 Newer brands that are gaining traction.
 AI platforms may start recommending them more frequently as their online presence grows.

-Example: A DTC oral care brand gaining Reddit buzz and review coverage.
+Example: A DTC supplement brand gaining Reddit buzz and review coverage on Trustpilot and Amazon.

 Adjacent Competitors